SimonWaldherr/chatgpt-archive-viewer/README.md

 - [this is a original example of an exported ChatGPT archive](https://simonwaldherr.github.io/chatgpt-archive-viewer/example/chat-original.html)
 - [this is a by this tool enhanced version of the above archive](https://simonwaldherr.github.io/chatgpt-archive-viewer/example/chat-enhanced.html)

+## Contributing:

+If you have any suggestions or improvements, feel free to open an issue or a pull request.
+Your feedback is highly appreciated!